slowernews/wisdom-tldr/README.md

 > *'Seek respect, not attention.
 It lasts longer.'*

 <!--
+bravery is learned -> micro-bravery, start small

+2. Understand the Effect of Your Childhood Conditioning The first step to changing this conditioning is to simply become aware of it.
+So take the time now to truly understand what your beliefs and patterns are in every area of life.

+For some of you, you must make the conscious decision that you are going to change your story.
+No matter where you are in your life, you have the power to change everything in an instant.

+If you want to be successful then you must take full responsibility for everything in your life and everything not in your life.
+Your results are yours and yours alone.
+Your choices determined the body, bank account, and relationships that you have right now.

+Take Extreme Ownership. why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.

+Humility With forward action: 'I wasn’t the smartest in X but..'

 Life is About Who You Become Not What You Achieve
 On this journey called life, many people lose sight of what is really important.
 They believe that material wealth, sexual experiences, and physical prowess are what makes a man.